kevlened/threadwork/README.md

 Simple threading in Node.js

 ## Why
-Existing threading solutions stringify both function and arguments, then pass them to the worker.
-This creates friction when using dependencies in workers. `threadwork` skips stringifying the function by using a reference instead.
-This drastically reduces the effort is creating a threaded function.
+Most threading solutions stringify the function and arguments before passing them to a worker.
+Stringifying creates friction when using dependencies. `threadwork` skips stringifying the function by using a reference instead, reducing the effort to create a threaded function.

 ## Example